3 (The X-Files): Plot

-Mulder runs a background check into Kristen, discovering that she formerly lived in Memphis and Portland—both the previous locations of earlier murders.
-Mulder assists the LAPD in searching Kristen's home, where he finds various blood-related paraphernalia.
-When Kristen arrives later, Mulder is waiting for her.
+Mulder runs a background check into Kristen, discovering that she formerly lived in Memphis and Portland—both the locations of earlier murders.
+Mulder assists the LAPD in searching her home, where he finds various blood-related paraphernalia.
+When she arrives later, Mulder is waiting for her.
 Kristen tells Mulder that she met The Son in Chicago and that they had engaged in "blood sports" together.
-Later, Kristen fled The Son as he formed the Unholy Trinity with his accomplices and began their killing spree, following her across the country.
+Later, she fled The Son as he formed the Unholy Trinity with his accomplices and began their killing spree, following her across the country.
 Mulder and Kristen soon kiss while The Son, who has returned from the dead, looks on.
 The next morning, The Son confronts Kristen and tells her that by killing Mulder and drinking the blood of a "believer", she will become one of them.

 Kristen approaches Mulder with a knife but instead stabs The Father, who is hiding in the bedroom.
 The Son attacks Mulder but is subdued.
 Mulder and Kristen try to escape using a car parked in the garage, but the Unholy Spirit jumps onto the car and attacks Mulder after smashing the windshield.
 Kristen jumps into the driver's seat and drives into her, impaling her on a wooden peg on the wall.
 Kristen tricks Mulder into running outside while she goes back into the house and pours gasoline around herself and The Son.
 Kristen lights a match, blowing up the house and taking her own life in order to kill the other vampires.
 Firefighters and police find four bodies in the ruins while Mulder stares at Scully's cross necklace.